Skip to main content

 Config Agents

-packmind-cli config agents
+packmind-cli config agents setup

 This presents an interactive prompt where you can select from supported AI coding agents: